 , In ACM Trans.
 Comput.
 Syst., ACM, volume 30, 2012. [bib] [pdf]

 |||Scale-Out Processors |

 , In 39th International Symposium on Computer Architecture (ISCA), 2012. [bib] [pdf]

 |||Clearing the Clouds: A Study of Emerging Scale-out Workloads on Modern Hardware |

-, In 17th International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), 2012. (recognized as Best Paper by the program committee and recognized as Top Pick of 2013 by IEEE Micro) [bib] [pdf]
+, In 17th International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), 2012. (recognized as Best Paper by the program committee, recognized as Top Pick of 2013 by IEEE Micro, and received the ACM SIGARCH/SIGPLAN/SIGOPS ASPLOS 2023 Influential Paper Award (test-of-time)) [bib] [pdf]

 |||Proactive Instruction Fetch |

 , In 44th Annual IEEE/ACM International Symposium on Microarchitecture (MICRO), 2011. [bib] [pdf]

 |||Toward Dark Silicon in Servers |